Reconnect with Your Joy: A Post-Pandemic Survival Guide

 When we experience stressful or traumatic situations, part of the way our bodies cope is by not letting us feel what we are feeling right away.
 This self-protection lets us handle what we need to survive, without those messy feelings getting in the way.

 This works great when the stress is acute or short-lived.
-The problem for many people in the post-pandemic era is that the past 15+ months has been one long, stressful, painful slog.
+The problem for many people in the post-pandemic era is that the past many months have been one long, stressful, painful slog.
 For some of us, the end is not yet in sight.
-There’s a reason the New York Times suggested that “languishing” might be the dominant emotion in 2021.
+There’s a reason the New York Times suggested that “languishing” might be the dominant emotion of 2021.
 Forgetting what you like and what you want is self-protective.
 But it’s no way to live.

 As the intensity of the past year starts to lift, you might find yourself surprised to be feeling worse at first, not better.
 This is a common reaction and part of the process of integrating what all has happened.
 Once it starts to be safe again, it’s safe to feel all the crappy feelings you may have been blocking yourself from feeling.